decchu14/Python-Twitter-Bot/README.md

   * It will usually take a day or two, or sometimes more, for your application to be reviewed by Twitter.
   * Results will be sent through email.

+THE REQUIRED TOOLS :-
+* Tweepy Module : An easy-to-use Python library for accessing the Twitter API.

+      pip install tweepy